NEW TRACK: body / negative ft. Midwife – ‘everett’

 GIHE: Ones To Watch 2023

-2022 saw its fair share of highs, and lows…but if there was one positive to take away, it’s the immense amount of incredible new music that’s been released, and the hope of even more sublime offerings from some wonderful new bands in 2023.
+2022 saw its fair share of highs and lows, but if there was one positive to take away, it’s the immense amount of incredible new music that’s been released, and the hope of even more wonderful offerings from new bands in 2023.

 Jemma Freeman and the Cosmic Something